Dacotah Territory Muzzle Loaders - Documents

 1. Terms of annual membership shall be June 1 through May 31.

-2. Classes of Membership – the club or organization shall have two (2) classes of membership.
+2. Classes of membership – the club or organization shall have two (2) classes of membership.
 The designation and qualification and rights of the members of such classes shall be as follows:

 a.
-Active Member – subject to approval by a majority of the Board of Directors and upon payment of an amount determined by the Board, and individual shall be entitled to membership for one year or for a period of years.
+Active Member – subject to approval by a majority of the Board of Directors and upon payment of an amount determined by the Board, an individual shall be entitled to membership for one year or for a period of years.

 b.
 Associate Member – subject to approval by a majority of the Board of Directors and upon payment of an amount determined by the Board, the spouse and all minor (16 years or under) children of an active member in good standing shall be entitled to membership for one year with the same rights and privileges as an active member, except that he or she shall not receive the official newsletter; nor shall they have voting rights.

-3. Termination of Membership – any member in default in payment of dues may be barred from the rights and privileges of membership as provided in Article V, Sec 3.
+3. Termination of membership – any member in default in payment of dues may be barred from the rights and privileges of membership as provided in Article V, Sec 3.

 Article IV.
 Meetings